varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 ## The Blog's Stack

-My current blog is setup on top of [Jekyll](https://jekyllrb.com/) which is a static site generator and is hosted on [GitHub Pages](https://pages.github.com/).
+As for this blog, it is currently being setup on top of [Jekyll](https://jekyllrb.com/) which is a static site generator and is hosted on [GitHub Pages](https://pages.github.com/).
 The Jekyll theme that I'm using is called [Reverie](https://github.com/amitmerchant1990/reverie) which is a tailor-made according to my taste.

 The [search](/search/) in here is powered by [this little JavaScript library](https://github.com/christian-fei/Simple-Jekyll-Search) which is perfect for a static site built using Jekyll.